Disability Lawyers in Toronto Serving Ontario and Canada

 Non-payment of accidental death and dismemberment (AD&D) claims are upsetting and often confusing.
 When claims are denied it may relate to issues regarding underwriting or interpretation of policy terms.

-Before accepting a refusal by your insurance company to pay out on your accidental death and dismemberment policy, we encourage you to consult with one of our AD&D lawyers to determine whether we can assist you in recovering all or part of what rightly belongs to you or your family.
+Before accepting a refusal by your insurance company to pay out on your accidental death and dismemberment policy, we encourage you to consult with an accidental death and dismemberment lawyer to determine whether we can assist you in recovering all or part of what rightly belongs to you or your family.

 How we can support you